 - Complex sentence structures, linking words and connectors

 - Redundancy (using too many words)

 - Consistency of style and tone

-- Writing assignments appropriate to the needs and objectives of the student, for example proposals; minutes of meetings; memos; formal and informal e-mails; reports; manuals; contracts; articles for journals; academic theses; text of presentations and speeches.
+- Writing assignments appropriate to your needs and objectives, for example proposals; minutes of meetings; memos; formal and informal e-mails; reports; manuals; contracts; articles for journals; academic theses; text of presentations and speeches.

-- Analysis and correction of participants actual work documents.
+- Analysis and correction of your real-life work documents.